vitran96/evershop-docs/docs/development/knowledge-base/pages.md

 Check the [module structure](/docs/development/module/module-overview) to learn more about the structure of EverShop modules.
 :::

 EverShop pages are located in the `pages` folder of each module.
-Bellow is an example of a page in the `pages` folder of the `catalog` module:
+Below is an example of a page in the `pages` folder of the `catalog` module:

 ```bash
 catalog